 For details of food and drink regulations, see the guides on the Food Standards Agency website.

 You may be able to obtain relief from customs duties when you re-import EU goods that have previously been exported from the EU for processing.
 Outward Processing Relief (OPR) enables you to claim relief from customs duty if you can show that the exported goods were used in, or incorporated into, the products being imported.

 Before you can claim duty relief under OPR however, you must have the appropriate authorisation.
 For more information, see the guide on outward processing relief.

 Export regulations for animals, animal products, fish, plants and plant products

 If you export agricultural or animal products, livestock or endangered plants or animals, you need to be aware of certain rules and procedures.
 Licences are compulsory for exporting certain products.
 If you don’t present a licence for the goods at the point of export, they cannot leave.

 Products covered by the Common Agricultural Policy (CAP)

 You may need a licence to export products covered by CAP to countries outside the EU.

 A system of refunds and levies helps to adjust EU prices of CAP goods to world-market levels.
 For example, if the EU price for a product is higher than the world price, you may be entitled to a refund.
 This allows you to export outside the EU at a competitive price.

 CAP payments are made by the Rural Payments Agency (RPA), part of the Department for Environment, Food and Rural Affairs (Defra).
 There are different schemes for different types of products.
-Read details of external trade schemes on the RPA website.
+Read details of external trade schemes.